 Quotations with appropriate citation to the course text or other credible source supporting student's assertions.

 Once complete, a student’s challenge is acknowledged and assigned to an evaluation supervisor within 24 hours.
 The evaluation supervisor will investigate the concern and will respond to E-Care.
-E-Care will notify the student of the results and, if applicable, the mentor who initiated the appeal by the end of the next business day.
+E-Care will notify the student of the results and, if applicable, the program mentor who initiated the appeal by the end of the next business day.
 More information about E-Care can be found in the following FAQ article: What Evaluation Assistance Services do E-Care Representatives Provide?

-Objective Assessment Scheduling and Retakes: For complaints about assessment scheduling or the assessment retake policy, students should first work with their mentor.
+Objective Assessment Scheduling and Retakes: For complaints about assessment scheduling or the assessment retake policy, students should first work with their program mentor.
 If their mentor cannot resolve the issue, students should submit the complaint in writing to the Assessment Services team.

-Objective Assessment Scoring: For complaints about the scoring of objective assessments, students should discuss the details of their scoring complaint with a course mentor.
-The course mentor will determine if the complaint should be escalated to the assessment department.
+Objective Assessment Scoring: For complaints about the scoring of objective assessments, students should discuss the details of their scoring complaint with a course instructor.
+The course instructor will determine if the complaint should be escalated to the assessment department.
 Score reviews may be considered in instances where there are technical inaccuracies or system issues during the assessment administration.
 Score reviews are not granted on the sole basis of a score being close to passing, or dissatisfaction with a score result.
-If a student thinks they may be eligible for a score review, the student should first confer with their course mentor.
+If a student thinks they may be eligible for a score review, the student should first confer with their course instructor.

-Satisfactory academic progress (SAP), term breaks, transcripts and academic history: Students are expected to contact the student mentor within 10 working days of the situation the student wishes to have addressed.
+Satisfactory academic progress (SAP), term breaks, transcripts and academic history: Students are expected to contact the program mentor within 10 working days of the situation the student wishes to have addressed.

 Formal Complaints: If a student is unsure how to approach a concern or an earlier complaint cannot be resolved informally, the student may initiate a formal complaint by sending a written explanation of the concern to WGU Student Services.
 This written complaint must describe who has been involved, the status of the concern, and steps taken to resolve the concern informally.